FallenGameR/Books/mtg/notes.md

 - Aerial Dominion - slow, -
 - Grave Secrets - very complicated, -
 - Large in Charge - slow and unpredictable, -
+- Silvian Wisdom - not fun, -
+- Tactical Assult - not enough mana, -

 ## Not very interesting